White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Q: Can I wear white and yellow gold together?
 A: Yes, it's a modern trend.
 Mixed metals are fashionable.

 Q: Does white gold tarnish?
-A: Gold itself doesn't tarnish.
-But rhodium plating wears off, and yellowish alloy tint shows.
+A: The metal itself doesn't tarnish.
+But rhodium plating wears off, and the yellowish alloy tint shows.
 This isn't tarnishing, it's rhodium loss.

 Q: How often does white gold need rhodium plating?
 A: Every 1-3 years, depending on wear intensity.
 Cost is moderate.

-Q: I have allergies - which gold should I choose?
+Q: I have allergies - which type should I choose?
 A: Rose, yellow, or palladium white.
-Avoid nickel white gold.
+Avoid the nickel alloy.

-Q: Which gold is most durable?
-A: Rose gold 14K is most wear-resistant.
+Q: Which is most durable?
+A: Rose 14K is most wear-resistant.
 Then nickel white, then yellow.

-Q: Which gold for diamonds?
-A: White gold 18K or platinum is standard for diamonds.
+Q: Which type for diamonds?
+A: White 18K or platinum is standard for diamonds.
 But yellow also works (vintage style).

 Final Recommendations: What to Choose